Skip to main content

 How to Use a Nicotine Pouch: Step-by-Step

-- Place Under Your Upper Lip.
-Remove a single pouch and position it between your upper gum and inner lip.
-The most comfortable position is slightly towards the centre.
-Ensure the pouch sits snugly against your gum.
+2. Place Under Your Upper Lip.
+Remove one pouch and position it between your upper gum and inner lip.
+A common starting position is slightly toward the centre.
+It should feel comfortable; move or remove it if it rubs or burns.

-- Enjoy for 20–40 Minutes.
-Leave the pouch in place for 20–40 minutes.
-Peak nicotine absorption occurs around 20–30 minutes.
-You don't need to chew or suck on the pouch; simply let it sit.
+4. Use for 20–40 Minutes.
+Leave the pouch in place for a comfortable session length, often around 20–40 minutes.
+You don't need to chew or suck on the pouch; remove it early if it feels harsh.

 Your First Pouch: What to Expect

-First-time users often wonder what they'll experience.
-Here's what's normal:
+First-time users often wonder what they may experience:

 Nicotine Buzz: Depending on your chosen strength and nicotine tolerance, you may feel a subtle "buzz"—a mild lift in mood or focus.
 Former smokers and vapers typically feel this more noticeably.
 First-time nicotine users may experience only a gentle sensation.

-What's Normal vs. What's Not: Mild tingling, subtle mood lift, and slight dryness in your mouth are all normal.
+What Means Slow Down: Mild tingling, subtle mood lift, and slight dryness can happen.
 Excessive salivation, severe nausea, or dizziness usually indicates you've chosen too strong a strength for your tolerance level.
-If this happens, switch to a lighter strength.
+If this happens, switch to a lighter strength — our strength guide helps you find the right mg level.

 Upper Lip vs Lower Lip — Does It Matter?